Welcome to Costa Rica Adventure!

 Adventure through Costa Rica’s remote Central Caribbean and experience the best adrenaline-inducing activities the country has to offer.

-Stay in the heart of the Turrialba farmlands where you will experience an exhilarating two-day whitewater rafting trip on the world famous Pacuare River.
-You'll get your adrenaline pumping, go rappelling down waterfalls, mountain biking, and canyoning through the jungle.
+Stay in the heart of the Turrialba farmlands where you will experience an exhilarating two-day whitewater rafting trip on the world-famous Pacuare River.
+You'll get your adrenaline pumping, go rappelling down waterfalls, and canyoning through the jungle.

 Hike to one of the most beautiful and hidden waterfalls, unknown to most tourists.